cardano-scaling/hydra/docs/monthly/2024-01-monthly.md

 of progress on the project over the last 2 months, which serves as a great addition to our updates above - go read it!

-Besides the contributed offline mode mentioned above, Sundealabs is also implementing a streaming API as designed in [ADR29](https://hydra.family/head-protocol/adr/29/) in course of [this Catalyst project](https://milestones.projectcatalyst.io/projects/1000180).
+Besides the contributed offline mode mentioned above, Sundae Labs is also implementing a streaming API as designed in [ADR29](https://hydra.family/head-protocol/adr/29/) in course of [this Catalyst project](https://milestones.projectcatalyst.io/projects/1000180).